 For the purposes of this report, the geographical coordinates of Jacksonville are 30.332 deg latitude, -81.656 deg longitude, and 13 ft elevation.

-The topography within 2 miles of Jacksonville is essentially flat, with a maximum elevation change of 39 feet, and an average elevation above sea level of 11 feet.
+The topography within 2 miles of Jacksonville is essentially flat, with a maximum elevation change of 39 feet and an average elevation above sea level of 11 feet.
 Within 10 miles is also essentially flat (92 feet).
-Within 50 miles contains only modest variations in elevation (285 feet).
+Within 50 miles is essentially flat (285 feet).